Call Today! Free Immediate Response (818) 781-1570

 This means you could be convicted if you never actually met the minor or engaged in sexual activity.

 Simply arranging the meeting is a crime.
-The intended sexual conduct under Section 288.4 includes a defendant exposing their genitals, pubic, or rectal area or where the defendant has the minor expose the same areas on their body.
+The intended sexual conduct under Section 288.4 includes a defendant exposing their genitals, pubic or rectal area, or where the defendant has the minor expose the same areas on their body.

 Lewd or lascivious conduct means any touching of the child's body with the specific intent of sexual arousal of either party.

-Closely related offenses are contacting a minor to commit a felony under California Penal Code 288.3, and enticing a child to prostitution under Penal Code 266.
+Closely related offenses are contacting a minor to commit a felony under California Penal Code 288.3 and enticing a child to prostitution under Penal Code 266.

 Is Penal Code 288.4 a Misdemeanor or Felony Crime?

 Arranging a meeting with a minor for lewd purposes is known as a “wobbler.”
 This means the prosecutor can file either misdemeanor or felony charges.
-Their decision is typically based of the specific facts and circumstances of the case and the defendant's prior criminal history.
+Their decision is typically based on the specific facts and circumstances of the case and the defendant's prior criminal history.

 If the defendant has no prior criminal history, the case will normally be filed as a misdemeanor offense.
 If convicted of a misdemeanor, the legal penalties include up to one year in a county jail and a fine of up to $5,000.